Blood Cancer Month

 Look no further than AlphaCord.

 Take an extra step in protecting your baby by preserving their stem cells.
 There are 80+ FDA Approved diseases that can be treated with cord blood stem cells.
+PRESERVE NOW

 FREE - Newborn Stem Cell Banking Information Kit ♡